Total value of orders

 Customers who buy a lot of chewing gum every six months.

 The SQL for Total Value of Orders works like this.
-It uses the sum of item revenue from the Unified_Itemized_Transactions table as its starting point:
+It uses the sum of item revenue from the Unified Itemized Transactions table as its starting point:

 SELECT